Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/_index.md

 ---

-    title: Exit task concepts
+    title: "Exit task concepts"
-    linkTitle: Managing exits
+    linkTitle: "Managing exits"
     weight: 270

----
-This section begins with this topic which provides the information about:
+---This section begins with this topic which provides the information about:

 - [Exit